PART 2 - APPLICATION AND INTERPRETATION OF THE RULES

 2.10 Where ‘month’ occurs in any judgment, order, direction or other document, it means a calendar month.

 2.11 Unless these Rules or a practice direction provide otherwise or the court orders otherwise, the time specified by a rule or by the court for a person to do any act may be varied by the written agreement of the parties.

-(Rules 3.8 (sanctions have effect unless defaulting party obtains relief), 28.4 (variation of case management timetable – fast track) and 29.5 (variation of case management timetable – multi-track), provide for time limits that cannot be varied by agreement between the parties)
+(Rules 3.8 (sanctions have effect unless defaulting party obtains relief), 28.3 (variation of case management timetable – fast track and intermediate track) and 29.5 (variation of case management timetable – multi-track), provide for time limits that cannot be varied by agreement between the parties)

 - 1986 c.45.
 Back to text

 - 1981 c.54.
 Back to text

 - 1984 c.42.
 Section 40 was amended by the Courts and Legal Services Act 1990 (c.41), Schedule 18, paragraph 50.
 Back to text

 - 2007 c.
 29. Back to text